ttu/ttu.github.io/_posts/2017-9-20-redux-todomvc-with-rest-api.md

   * Actions are called through dispatch and this is the only way to trigger state change. `bindActionCreators` binds actions to dispatch for convenience.
 * Components get needed props from the parent, and is updated only when the state is changes ([components/MainSection.js](https://github.com/ttu/todomvc-fake-server/blob/master/src/components/MainSection.js#L87))

-## How to get the original version of Redux TodoMVC to use Fake JSON Server.
+## How to Get the Original Version of Redux TodoMVC to Use Fake JSON Server

 <img src="https://image.ibb.co/j92Uv5/todos_front.jpg" width="50%" />